 Can iPhone apps be used on Android phones and vice versa?
 How can you tell an Android phone from an Apple phone?
 Are iPhones better than Android phones or the other way around?

 If these questions concern you, we’ll take a brief tour and investigate what Android phones and Apple phones do and don’t do.
 More...

 iPhones are a great deal of fun; you can make phone calls, send text messages, surf the web, listen to tunes, watch videos, and play games.
 We’ve already covered top Android games recently so it’s only fair to give Apple some equal face time too.

 Instead of covering the more well-known games that virtually everyone has on their iPhones such as Angry Birds, Temple Run or Words with Friends, we’ll go off the beaten track a bit and list games that you may have missed.
 So hang on and here we go!

 Arcade and casual games

-If you’re looking quick and easy games that can be learned in a matter of seconds but can keep your interest for hours, you’ve just arrived at the arcade zone.
+If you’re looking for quick and easy games that can be learned in a matter of seconds but can keep your interest for hours, you’ve just arrived at the Arcade Zone.
 Here are some of our picks: More...

 When thinking about purchasing a new mobile phone, most people like to compare different models from all the manufacturers in order to gauge which ones are the best.
 Each company has a “flagship” phone or in other words, a device which represents the best it has to offer.